 It is notable that the X1D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 5D and the X1D have been discontinued, but can regularly be found used on eBay.
+Both the 5D and the X1D have been discontinued, but can regularly be found used on ebay.
 The 5D was replaced by the Canon 5D Mark II, while the X1D was followed by the Hasselblad X1D II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Manual (free pdf) or the online Hasselblad X1D Manual.
+Further information on the features and operation of the 5D and X1D can be found, respectively, in the Canon 5D Manual (free pdf) or the online Hasselblad X1D Manual.

 So what is the bottom line?
 Is the Canon 5D better than the Hasselblad X1D or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.